 In spring 2017 we released a report that summarises the results of the research being undertaken in Devon to investigate the effects of beavers on the water environment.

 Hoping to see beavers?

-At this time of year, you are very unlikely to see the beavers in daylight hours.
-But if walking on footpaths by the River Otter, our advice to visitors is always: keep to public rights of way, keep your dog under close control and follow the Countryside Code.
+Beavers are not easy animals to observe!
+They are shy and largely nocturnal.
+However, sightings are possible in daylight hours on all parts of the river.
+If you do go out looking for beavers on the River Otter, our advice to visitors is always: keep to public rights of way, keep your dog under close control and follow the Countryside Code.

 About the River Otter Beaver Trial

 The River Otter Beaver Trial is led by Devon Wildlife Trust working in partnership with The University of Exeter, the Derek Gow Consultancy, and Clinton Devon Estates.
 Expert independent advice is also provided by the Royal Zoological Society of Scotland, Professor John Gurnell, and Gerhard Schwab, an international beaver expert based in Bavaria.

 The River Otter Beaver Trial is supported by The Peter De Haan Charitable Trust, The Royal Society of Wildlife Trusts, Garfield Weston Foundation, Tale Valley Trust and donations from local residents, DWT members and the general public.

 Two new beavers released into River Otter

 On Monday 23 May 2016 we released two new adult beavers into the river's catchment in order to widen the genetic make-up of the resident population.